The Best Mic Stands and Mounting Solutions

 Price: ⭐ ⭐ ⭐ ⭐

-Another important factor when choosing a mic stand is the weight distribution.
+Another important factor when choosing a base is the weight distribution.
 The MC-125 has an impressive 2.58kg counterweight.
-This makes the MC-125 not too light that it would tip over when carrying heavier mics but also not too heavy that it would be a burden to carry.
+This makes the MC-125 not too light that it would tip over when carrying heavier mics, but also not too heavy that it would be a burden to carry.

 The MC-125 also has height adjustment features for reliable and easy positioning.
-The mic pole adjustment ranges from 51.5” to 82.75” while the boom arm extends from 35” to 61”.
-With such height measurements and flexibility, the MC-125 is a good mount to use for drum overheads for example.
+The height adjustment ranges from 51.5” to 82.75” while the boom arm extends from 35” to 61”.
+With such height measurements and flexibility, the MC-125 is a good platform to use for drum overheads or for either sitting or standing.

 Another reason why the MC-125 is heavy-duty is its locking mechanism.
-The MC-125 has lockable castors at each corner, which keeps the base secure on stage or inside the studio.
+The MC-125 has lockable castors at each corner, which keeps the base secure for live performances or recording indoors.
 It also has an air suspension feature so it can prevent sudden drops when being adjusted.

 Pros and Cons of the Ultimate Support MC-125